NGT forms committee to address polluted water discharge in Ganga River at Prayagraj

 Key aspects of the proposed institutional arrangement for effective water governance include the establishment of water resources regulatory authorities by each state and the formulation of state water policies mirroring the National Water Policy.
 Other deliberations from the conference, held in Mahabalipuram, Tamil Nadu, include the development of River Basin Plans for every river basin, a rationalised water tariff mechanism, and a framework for the safe reuse of treated wastewater across states.

 Union 'Jal Shakti' Minister Gajendra Singh Shekhawat highlighted the imperative for collaboration and innovation to ensure sustainable water management.
-Emphasizing the centrality of a robust center-state partnership, he reaffirmed the commitment to achieving water security goals.
+Emphasising the centrality of a robust center-state partnership, he reaffirmed the commitment to achieving water security goals.
 In response, 30 secretaries from states/UTs and central officials concurred on recommendations encompassing climate-resilient infrastructure, environmental-flow maintenance, and advanced technology for weather prediction's impact on water resources.

 The proposals also include incentivising farmers for significant crop pattern changes, extensive artificial recharge to groundwater, and the commitment of states and UTs to collaborate on all 22 recommendations from the previous year's conference.